Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

       using Microsoft.Identity.Web.UI;
       ```

-   - in the `ConfigureServices` method, the following code was added, replacing any existing `AddAuthentication()` code.:
+   - in the `ConfigureServices` method, the following code was added, replacing any existing `AddAuthentication()` code:

      ```CSharp
            services.AddAuthentication(OpenIdConnectDefaults.AuthenticationScheme)